mayeco/patagonia/rate-request.md

 3. **RATE UNDERSTANDING (1-10)**:
    - Provide rating in the detected language
-   - 1 = Very unclear, major gaps in understanding / Muy poco claro, grandes brechas en la comprensión
+   - 1 = Very unclear, major gaps in understanding
-   - 10 = Perfectly clear, complete understanding / Perfectamente claro, comprensión completa
+   - 10 = Perfectly clear, complete understanding

 4. **EXPLAIN EVALUATION**:
    - Provide a clear plain-language explanation in the detected language